Build a Simple Motor + Video

 - Pen or pencil

-- To make a bundle, wrap each end of wire several times around the loops to hold them in place.
+- To make a bundle, wrap the ends of the wire several times around the loops to hold them in place.
 Position the ends so they are directly across from each other and extending out in a straight line on either side of the bundle, to form an axle.
 What you just made is called the armature.

 - Hold the wire bundle you have made so that it would be flat against a wall, rather than a table, and color the top side of each wire end using the marker.
 Leave the bottom side of each wire bare.